oknk/seaquence/press.md

 ## For immediate release: December 19, 2016

-Seaquence, a unique musical sequencer app is made available on the iOS App Store this month.
+Seaquence, a unique musical sequencer app is available on the iOS App Store this month.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />

-Seaquence is a unique musical sequencer app that allows you to create soundscapes by layering collections of musical creatures.
+Seaquence is a unique musical sequencer app that allows you to create soundscapes by layering collections of swimming musical creatures.
 A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
 Visually immersive and sonically dynamic, Seaquence is a completely unique audiovisual composition environment.

 Seaquence features a pro-level synthesizer and timing engine controlled by a fun and direct interface.
 Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.